LaunchCodeEducation/data-analysis-curriculum/content/python-pandas-databases/reading/python-databases/_index.md

 ### Updating Data

-When running dynamic queries against a database there are some risks to be made aware of, specifically sql injection attacks or SQLi attacks.
-There are multiple strategies used to avoid SQLi attacks, the one we will focus on is using **parameterized queries**.
+When running dynamic queries against a database there are some risks to be made aware of, specifically SQL injection attacks or SQLi attacks.
+While we have multiple strategies to avoid SQLi attacks, the one we will focus on in this class is using **parameterized queries**.

 Parameterized queries allow you to inject a placeholder (`?`) into your sql statement and pass in the desired value as a parameter.